dioncdz/Simple-calculator/README.md

 This is my first calculator.
 Nothing fancy.
 Just a simple calculator.

-...still a working progress, fixing things one at a time.
+...still a work in progress, fixing things one at a time.

 Things to fix:
 1. Floating point numbers